Mesothelioma Treatment Threatened by Pressures on University Research Systems

 A breakdown in the stability of research institutions could result in slowed progress and development for mesothelioma cures and treatments.

-“Research will always be the key to controlling asbestos-related cancers,” said Robert Kratzke, M.D., associate professor at the University of Minnesota’s Department of Medicine.
+“Research will always be the key to controlling asbestos-related cancers,” said Dr. Robert Kratzke, associate professor at the University of Minnesota’s Department of Medicine.

 The Consortium’s Study